-All working on, or testing of, high voltage equipment connected to a system should be authorised by a permit-to-work or a sanction-fortest respectively following the procedures set out in Code 21D.
-It is the duty of the responsible person to ensure that all the foregoing provisions are complied with prior to the issue of the permit-to-work or sanction-for-test.
+All working on, or testing of, HV equipment connected to a system should be authorised by a permit-to-work or a sanction-for- test respectively following the procedures set out in Code 21D.
+It is the duty of the responsible person to ensure that all the foregoing provisions are complied with prior to the issue of the permit-towork or sanction-for-test.